 In fact, also in the midwest is the Stickney House, in Bull Run, Illinois outside of Chicago.
 The Stickneys designed their house to have no sharp edges, anywhere.
 The couple wanted spirits to be able to move freely within their home—and leave again.
 Learn more about this interesting home here.

-About Stacey Short
+About the guest: Stacey Short

 Stacey Short is a podcaster and co-host of Help!
 I’m Adulting and I Can’t Give Up! and also the host of A Few Short Minutes Facebook Lives.
 You can find her on Facebook or Instagram if you’d like to reach out!